Christine (Christine and the Queens song)

 "Christine", also released under the title "Tilted", is a song by Christine and the Queens.
 "Christine", which is recorded in French, was released for download on 13 October 2014 through Because Music as the third single from his debut studio album Chaleur humaine (2014).
 It was, however, originally recorded in English titled "Cripple" in 2012, and a later English version was released as "Tilted" on 3 March 2015.
 It was named one of the ten best songs of 2015 by Time magazine.
-"Christine" was a number one hit on both of Belgium's Ultratop charts and peaked at number 3 in France, while "Tilted" became a top 20 hit in Ireland and the United Kingdom.
+"Christine" was a number-one hit in both regions of Belgium (Flanders and Wallonia) and peaked at number three in France, while "Tilted" became a top-20 hit in Ireland and the United Kingdom.

 Background

 According to Héloïse Letissier, when he first wrote the song, it was written in English.
 It was originally recorded under the title "Cripple" for an EP, Mac Abbey, in 2012.
 However, when he performed the song in Brighton in May 2013, the chorus "I actually do enjoy being a cripple" was poorly received by the audience.
 Letissier said: "... there was a huge embarrassed silence.
 I thought it was really ambiguous!
 But it's not."
 He reworked the lyrics in French as "Christine" for his 2014 debut album, and from this he made another English version, "Tilted".
 The English and French versions are not an exact translation and have significant differences in their lyrics, for example the English version begins with "I will die before Methuselah / So I'll fight sleep with ammonia," while the French version may be translated as "I start books at the end / And I hold my head high for nothing " (Je commence les livres par la fin / Et j'ai le menton haut pour un rien).

 Letissier said that the song is "an easy song with an uneasy subject.
 It's about feeling out of place, not finding your balance, or being depressed even, but with playful images, with a song you can dance on."
 He explained that the song is about "embracing the fact that you can't really find your balance", which in his case is embracing his own awkwardness and the feeling of being imperfect.
 It would therefore be about "embracing who you are", and "being proud of who you are and where you stand".
 He also explained the English title of the song: "The French song is talking about the same difficulty of turning on your feet.
 I was searching for lots of images or words that could fit, and I just stumbled upon this word, to tilt or be tilted, and I was exactly trying to find this image.
 It's literally talking about not finding your balance with a playful image."